 The Dedeo Cordless Hammer Drill Kit gives you an extra battery, and it charges much faster, but it also comes with a stack of very low-quality tools.
 They are harder to use and may not stand the test of time.
 We suggest skipping this option and the Cartman Orange 39-Piece set, which is similarly low quality.

 Though the Crescent and Channellock Pliers sets are the highest quality, neither includes the necessary household basics, like a hammer.
-The Crescent General Purpose set is great if you need to work on cars, lawnmowers, tractors, or other engines but won't do much to help you hang a picture frame.
+The Crescent Professional Tool Set is great if you need to work on cars, lawnmowers, tractors, or other engines but won't do much to help you hang a picture frame.

-The Kobalt Household Tool Set gives you the best combination of quality and variety to get you through most household chores and repairs.
-Thoughtful additions like squat and precise screwdrivers, a level, a wire brush, a wire stripper, and a great box cutter come in surprisingly handy.
+The Amazon Basics 173-Piece Hand Tool Kit gives you the best combination of tools to get you through most household chores and repairs.
+Thoughtful additions include a tape measure, a small selection of small nails and screws, and even a torpedo level.
 We highly recommend shopping for a power drill separately if you go this route.
 They are worth their weight in gold if you need to do anything that involves more than three screws.

 The Craftsman 57-Piece Set is a good pared-down option, with all the basics solidly covered.
 We'd rather have a few good tools than a ton that are a pain to use.
 The Amazon Basics option offers similar functionality (at a lower cost) but with two bum pliers.